awsdocs/amazon-route53-docs/doc_source/dns-configuring-dnssec-enable-signing.md

 1. Under **KSK**, enter a name for the KSK that Route 53 will create for you\.
 The name can include numbers, letters, and underscores \(\_\)\.
 It must be unique\.

-1. Under **Customer managed CMK**, choose the customer managed CMK for Route 53 to use when it creates the KSK for you\.
-You can use an existing customer managed CMK that applies to DNSSEC signing, or create a new customer managed CMK\.
+1. Under **Customer managed CMK**, choose the customer managed key for Route 53 to use when it creates the KSK for you\.
+You can use an existing customer managed key that applies to DNSSEC signing, or create a new customer managed key\.

-   When you provide or create a customer managed CMK, there are several requirements\.
-For more information, see [Working with customer managed CMKs for DNSSEC](dns-configuring-dnssec-cmk-requirements.md)\.
+   When you provide or create a customer managed key, there are several requirements\.
+For more information, see [Working with customer managed keys for DNSSEC](dns-configuring-dnssec-cmk-requirements.md)\.

-1. Enter the alias for an existing customer managed CMK\.
-If you want to use a new customer managed CMK, enter an alias for a customer managed CMK, and Route 53 will create one for you\.
+1. Enter the alias for an existing customer managed key\.
+If you want to use a new customer managed key, enter an alias for a customer managed key, and Route 53 will create one for you\.
 **Note**
-If you choose to have Route 53 create a customer managed CMK, be aware that separate charges apply for each customer managed CMK\.
+If you choose to have Route 53 create a customer managed key, be aware that separate charges apply for each customer managed key\.
 For more information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing/)\.

 1. Choose **Enable DNSSEC signing**\.